arolihas/scalable-ml-pipeline/README.md

 # Image Classification Demo

 Express.js server on the backend, HTML/CSS + vanilla js on the frontend.
-Model developed and trained with Google Cloud AutoML Vision on data from [https://www.kaggle.com/puneet6060/intel-image-classification](this competition).
+Model developed and trained with Google Cloud AutoML Vision on data from [this competition](https://www.kaggle.com/puneet6060/intel-image-classification).

 Run with the command